7. How to make an LPA

-If you don’t have access to the internet, and would like to complete the forms online, Alzheimer’s Society offers a Lasting power of attorney digital assistance service to help people create and register LPAs.
-It is also available to anyone who feels they don’t have the skills or confidence to use a computer to complete the forms themselves.
-Forms are completed on your behalf by one of our trained volunteers using an online tool created by the government.
-You can access the service by contacting Alzheimer’s Society National Dementia Helpline on 0300 222 1122.
+If you don't have access to the internet, or don't feel able to complete the forms on a computer, Alzheimer's Society offers a digital assistance service.
+Lasting power of attorney forms are completed on your behalf by one of our trained volunteers using an online tool created by the government.
+Call Alzheimer's Society Dementia Helpline on 0300 222 1122.
 The service does not offer legal advice.

 Once you have completed the LPA form, you will need to get someone to sign it to state that you have the mental capacity to make an LPA.
 This means:

 - you have the ability to make this decision

 - you understand what an LPA is, what your options are, and the consequences of making it, and

 - you made the decision yourself.